RPC bulk-edit

 # RPC input

-RPC input specifies a list of target nodes and a list of modifications that must be applied under target nodes:
+RPC input specifies a list of target nodes and a list of modifications to be applied to target nodes.

-• topology-id (mandatory): Identifier for the topology which contains all target nodes.
-Currently supported topologies: uniconfig, templates, unistore.
+• topology-id (mandatory): Identifier for the topology that contains all target nodes.
+Currently supported topologies are uniconfig, templates and unistore.

-• edit (mandatory with at least 1 entry): List of modifications.
-Each modification is uniquely identified by the 'path' key.
-Modifications are applied in the preserved user-defined order.
+• edit (mandatory with at least one entry): List of modifications.
+Each modification is uniquely identified by the path key.
+Modifications are applied in the user-defined order.

 • path (mandatory): Path encoded using the RFC-8040 format.
-Specified as relative path to root 'configuration' container.
-If this leaf contains a single character '/', the path points to the whole configuration.
+Specified as a relative path to the root configuration container.
+If this leaf contains a single character /, the path points to the whole configuration.
 If this path contains a list node without key, the operation is applied to all list node elements.

-• operation (mandatory): Operation that must be executed on the specified path.
-Supported operations are 'merge', 'replace', and 'remove'.
-Operations 'merge' and 'replace' requires to also specify input 'data'.
+• operation (mandatory): Operation to be executed on the specified path.
+Supported operations are merge, replace, and remove.
+Merge and replace operations also require the data input.

-• data (optional): Content of the replaced or merged data without wrapping parent element (the last element of the path is not declared in the 'data', see examples on how to correctly specify content of this leaf in different use-cases).
+• data (optional): Content of the replaced or merged data without wrapping parent element.
+The last element of the path is not declared in.
+See other cases for examples of how to specify the content of this leaf.

 Supported operations:

-• merge: Supplied value is merged with the target data node.
+• merge: The supplied value is merged with the target data node.

-• replace: Supplied value is used to replace the target data node.
+• replace: The supplied value is used to replace the target data node.

 • remove: Delete target node if it exists.